decentralizedstack/website/Whitepaper.md

 ###OpenName
 The OpenName protocol is a "decentralized name, identity, and auth protocol built on Bitcoin technology" [10].
 By combining asymmetric cryptography with a distributed public ledger and decentralized transaction ordering and processing system i.e. a block chain, the OpenName protocol provides a digital identity that is at the same time a) secure b) decentralized and c) human-readable [11].
 This satisfies the requirement that users have full control while preserving a familiar and high-quality user experience.

+The Openname will be used in conjunction with two sets of keys: Blockchain keys, and Authentication keys.
+The Blockchain keys control write and transfer access for the user's account on the block chain and are used to register an Openname.
+These keys are ideally generated and stored in a secure location offline.
+The Authentication keys are used to produce cryptographically signed messages which are intended to prove who the sender of the message is.
+Like the Blockchain keys, the Authentication keys are ideally generated and stored offline.
+Unlike the Blockchain keys, they are intended to be carried on the user's person for easy access, as they will be used regularly to authenticate the user's identity.
+The public part of the Authentication keys is added as an attribute of the user's Openname so that they can be authenticated and have messages properly encrypted for them without the risk of a man-in-the-middle attack [12].

+##Visualization
+Visualization software is used for the human interface of the LSN.
+It gives abstract form to the raw data stored in the network, providing powerful tools for end-users to view and manipulate the information they have access to by categorizing, linking, searching, sharing, and incorporating it into larger structures.

+#The Last Social Network app
+This section will describe the unhosted Last Social Network app [13].
+We assume that the user has:
+1. Downloaded the requisite software.
+2. Created an Openname for themselves.

+##The Last Social Network(TM)
+A "social network" can be a very nebulous concept.
+In this instance, "The Last Social Network" refers to a specific design pattern on the Internet whereby people connect with other people that they find interesting - referred to variously as: "friends," "connections," or simply "accounts" - and share either found or original content with them.
+This content can be pictures, videos, audio tracks, text posts, or some combination thereof (coming soon: scents and brain signals) [14][15].
+Since the LSN has monetization built into the core, users can also transfer value to one another, either as a voluntary donation or as part of a market exchange.

+The user would first open up the Social Network application and click "new account."
+This will prompt them to either register with an existing Openname or create a new Openname.
+The app will then create a symmetric encryption container for all of the user's activity data.
+The symmetric encryption key used to encrypt this data is a version of user's Openname that is cryptographically signed using their private key.
+Each time the user creates a private post on the network, another symmetric encryption container will be created and the symmetric key will be the hash of the post file signed by the user's private key.
+Public posts are stored as plaintext hashes.
+The master list of a user's data hashes and metadata is kept in the encrypted activity data container and used by the app to make a user's data easy to categorize and link together in different nodespheres.
+If the user wants to share something private with a friend, the user will encrypt the data using their friend's Openname Authentication key.
+All of the data produced by the user through their use of the Last Social Network app is stored in the IPFS network.

+Data can be discovered through nodespheres which are constructed by the user as they use the app and categorize data that they create or is shared with them.
+An Openname can be created for each nodesphere, with the hash of the nodesphere added as an attribute of the Openname and updated each time the nodesphere is modified.
+Nodespheres can structure data in the same kind of tree format that is seen elsewhere in computing i.e. last-social-network/wiki/whitepaper; "Last-social-network" being the root category, "wiki" a folder in that category, and "whitepaper" a file in that folder.
+Alice could have a friends/school/bob nodesphere named "Bob," which is a nodephere of nodespheres with all of the posts shared with her by her friend Bob.
+She can share this "Bob" nodesphere with Carol by telling her that it is called "Bob" or by giving Carol the hash of the nodesphere; either will give Carol access to all of the data in the nodesphere via IPFS.

 [1] <http://www.quora.com/The-Future-of-Facebook-Project>
 [2] <http://motherboard.vice.com/blog/what-happened-to-the-facebook-killer-it-s-complicated>